nf-core/spatialvi/docs/usage.md

 ## Space Ranger

 The pipeline exposes several of Space Ranger's parameters when executing with raw spatial data.
-Space Ranger requieres a lot of memory (64 GB) and several threads (8) to be able to run.
+Space Ranger requires a lot of memory (64 GB) and several threads (8) to be able to run.
 You can find the Space Ranger documentation at the [10X website](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger).